Terminating an engagement on the chartered accountant's initiative: 2026 template and guide

 Three principles shape the ability to terminate an engagement:

-- Independence and integrity (articles 145 et seq. of the Code of Conduct): if the engagement compromises the professional's independence, the termination becomes an obligation rather than a mere option.
+- Independence and integrity (articles 145 and 146 of the code of conduct): if a situation compromises the professional's independence, article 157 requires ending the contract, and the termination becomes an obligation rather than a mere option.

-- Duty to advise and continuity: French civil case law (notably Cass. com., 16 May 2018, n° 17-11.668) confirms that the chartered accountant must warn the client in time to allow them to organise the handover.
+- Duty to advise and continuity: article 156 of the code of conduct requires terminating while striving not to harm the client: the chartered accountant must warn the client in time to allow them to organise the handover.

 For a complete overview of the applicable professional framework, see our dedicated article on the obligations 2026 d'un expert-comptable à Paris as well as the catalogue des missions de l'expert-comptable.